By Jonathan Bernstein

 - The length of time required to bring full resolution to the issue will be extended, often dramatically.

 The basic steps of effective crisis communications are not difficult, but they require advance work in order to minimize damage.
-The slower the response, the more damage is incurred.
 So if you’re serious about crisis preparedness and response, read and implement these 10 steps of crisis communications, the first seven of which can and should be undertaken before any crisis occurs.

 The 10 Steps of Crisis Communications